weigert/t-pose/README.md

 ![3D mesh reconstruction](https://github.com/weigert/t-pose/blob/main/screenshots/3D.gif)

 This is the (very noisy) mesh reconstruction directly from the triangulation.
-I am working on ways to make it less noisy.
+I am working on ways to make it less noisy and remove boundary artifacts.
+This mostly relates to topology optimization during warping (see below).

 ## Implementation